FerLeiva/crowdstore/README.md

 - Not Found: It is a component to handle errors and pages not found

+# How to run the app
+Git clone the repository and then on both server and frontend folders run 'npm install'

+In the server folder run "npm run server" and then in the frontend folder run "npm start"

 # Specifications:

 * React version: 17.0.2